5 Tips When Starting Spiritual Conversations Around Christmas

 5. Make failure your friend, not an enemy.

 Some years ago, I did a Christmas challenge in my home country, the U.S.A.
 Attempting to share the story of Jesus every day in America was new for me!
 I’d never shared my faith daily with people from my own culture before.
 I had some good spiritual conversations and some that didn’t go so well.
 Instead of being discouraged by those, I took them as growing opportunities.
 “Hmmm.
 Next time, I want to try asking this.”
 Or, “It would have been better if I would have then shared that.”
-Learning from our failures transforms them from failures into successes.
+Learning from our failures transforms them from failure into success.

 Comments